ryantd42/NY-Legislative-Git/2023/S932D-2023/bill.md

  more than the full contract price from  the  buyer.
-If  the  buyer  has executed  any  credit or loan agreement to pay for all or part of health club services, any such negotiable  instrument  executed  by  the  buyer shall also be returned within [fifteen] THREE BUSINESS days.
+If  the  buyer  has executed  any  credit or loan agreement to pay for all or part of health club services, any such negotiable  instrument  executed  by  the  buyer shall also be returned within [fifteen] TEN BUSINESS days.
-  4. (A) EVERY CONTRACT FOR SERVICES SHALL PROVIDE THAT SUCH HEALTH CLUB SHALL  ACCEPT  CANCELLATION  OF A MEMBERSHIP BY THE BUYER OR THE BUYER'S ESTATE, AS PROVIDED IN THIS SECTION, NO LATER THAN THREE  BUSINESS  DAYS OF RECEIVING NOTICE OF THE CANCELLATION.
+  4. (A) EVERY CONTRACT FOR SERVICES SHALL PROVIDE THAT SUCH HEALTH CLUB SHALL  ACCEPT  CANCELLATION  OF A MEMBERSHIP BY THE BUYER OR THE BUYER'S ESTATE, AS PROVIDED IN THIS SECTION, NO LATER THAN THREE  BUSINESS  DAYS AFTER RECEIVING NOTICE OF THE CANCELLATION.
+ S. 932--D  3

-  (B)  WHERE  A  CONTRACT  FOR  SERVICES IS DUE FOR RENEWAL ON AN ANNUAL BASIS, SUCH CONTRACT FOR SERVICES FOLLOWING THE INITIAL  CONTRACT  SHALL PROVIDE  THAT SUCH HEALTH CLUB SHALL ACCEPT CANCELLATION OF RENEWAL OF A MEMBERSHIP, BY THE BUYER OR THE BUYER'S ESTATE, PROVIDED SUCH REQUEST IS
+  (B)  WHERE  A  CONTRACT  FOR  SERVICES IS DUE FOR RENEWAL ON AN ANNUAL BASIS, SUCH CONTRACT FOR SERVICES FOLLOWING THE INITIAL  CONTRACT  SHALL PROVIDE  THAT SUCH HEALTH CLUB SHALL ACCEPT CANCELLATION OF RENEWAL OF A MEMBERSHIP, BY THE BUYER OR THE BUYER'S ESTATE, PROVIDED SUCH REQUEST IS MADE WITHIN FIFTEEN BUSINESS DAYS AFTER SUCH RENEWAL TAKES EFFECT.
- S. 932--C  3

- MADE WITHIN FIFTEEN BUSINESS DAYS AFTER SUCH RENEWAL TAKES EFFECT.
 WHERE A  CONTRACT  FOR  SERVICE  IS  DUE  FOR RENEWAL ON A MONTHLY BASIS, SUCH CONTRACT FOR SERVICES FOLLOWING THE INITIAL CONTRACT SHALL PROVIDE  THAT SUCH  HEALTH  CLUB  SHALL  ACCEPT  CANCELLATION  OF RENEWAL OF A MONTHLY MEMBERSHIP, BY THE BUYER OR THE BUYER'S ESTATE PROVIDED SUCH REQUEST  IS MADE WITHIN THREE BUSINESS DAYS AFTER SUCH RENEWAL TAKES EFFECT.